Legislation Points Louisiana in the Right Direction for Legalizing a Marijuana Delivery Service

 8 Years Max for Those Who Order Marijuana Online

 Even those who have offended in the past would see more relaxed punishments.
 Previous offenders may still face jail time, however the time that they are expected to be incarcerated for would be much less than they would at present.
 For example, at the moment, a person who was on their third offense could expect to get up to 20 years in jail.
 In addition to this, up to $5000 in fines could be imposed too.
 This is quite excessive and a strain on the prison system.
 The new bill, HB149 would see the maximum jail term for repeat offenders reduced to just 8 years at the most.

 Whilst the new bill does not promise complete relaxation in the laws regarding marijuana, the approval of the bill would see Louisiana begin to leave behind it’s negative and old fashioned outlook on marijuana.
 Non-violent offenders would spend less time in prison, giving a better criminal system where those who do commit violent offenses could be pursued without worrying about these minor offenders.
 Whilst it may not be advisable to Order Marijuana Online, the penalties if caught would be much less.

-Many believe that the state’s lack of compassion and understanding of the benefits of marijuana are detrimental to it’s citizens and hope that this bill may bring a change in feeling towards the substance, paving the way for legalization to order Medical Marijuana Online and maybe one day, full legalization across the state.
+Many believe that the state’s lack of compassion and understanding of the benefits of marijuana are detrimental to it’s citizens and hope that this bill may bring a change in feeling towards the substance, paving the way for legalization to order online marijuana and maybe one day, full legalization across the state.